 Along with this testimony were handouts for the committee members including this chart that included our own PARTIAL QUANTIFICATION of the claims in this compact compared to all other awards of water to tribes throughout the United States.

-Testimony of Terry Backs, St. Ignatius, MT
+Testimony St. Ignatius, MT

 Chairman Bennett and Committee Members

 I appreciate the opportunity to speak in opposition to SB262.